-Subject name Marine Science Subject code MRN Subject type General Subject Subject Fee Yr 11 Nil / Yr 12 Nil User pays fee Yr 11 \$590 (Rocky Shore excursion \$13, Camp \$550, Water quality excursion \$27) Yr 12 Nil (To be invoiced prior to each activity) Prerequisites At least a B level of achievement in Year 10 Preparatory Marine or an A level of achievement in Science Course overview Marine Science provides opportunities for students to study an interdisciplinary science focusing on marine environments and the consequences of human influences on ocean resources.
+Subject name Marine Science Subject code MRN Subject type General Subject Prerequisites At least a B level of achievement in Year 10 Preparatory Marine or an A level of achievement in Science Course overview Marine Science provides opportunities for students to study an interdisciplinary science focusing on marine environments and the consequences of human influences on ocean resources.
 Students develop their understanding of oceanography.
 They engage with the concept of marine biology.
 They study coral reef ecology, changes to the reef and the connectivity between marine systems.
 This knowledge is linked with ocean issues and resource management where students apply knowledge to consider the future of our oceans and techniques for managing fisheries.
 Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problem-solving and research skills), understand how it works and how it may impact society.
 A course of study in Marine Science can establish a basis for further education and employment in the fields of marine sciences, biotechnology, aquaculture, environmental rehabilitation, biosecurity, quarantine, conservation and sustainability.
-Course outline Unit 1 Oceanography Topic 1: An Ocean Planet Topic 2: The Dynamic Shore Unit 2 Marine Biology Topic 1: Marine Ecology and Biodiversity Topic 2: Marine Environmental Management Unit 3 Marine Systems - Connection and Change Topic 1: The Reef and Beyond Topic 2: Changes on the Reef Unit 4 Ocean Issues and Resource Management Topic 1: Oceans of the Future Topic 2: Managing Fisheries
+Course outline Unit 1 Oceanography Topic 1: An Ocean PlanetTopic 2: The Dynamic Shore Unit 2 Marine Biology Topic 1: Marine Ecology and Biodiversity Topic 2: Marine Environmental Management Light Control of Co Unit 3 Marine Systems - Connection and Change Topic 1: The Reef and BeyondTopic 2: Changes on the Reef Unit 4 Ocean Issues and Resource Management Topic 1: Oceans of the FutureTopic 2: Managing Fisheries Assessment In Year 11 formative assessments provide feedback to both students and teachers about each student's progress in the course of study.
+The four assessment types include: Data Test (10%) Student Experiment (20%) Research Investigation (20%) Exams (50%) In Year 12 students will complete a total of four summative assessments - three internal and one external - that count towards their final mark.
+The four assessment types include: Data Test (10%) Student Experiment (20%) Research Investigation (20%) External Exam (50%)